planetfederal/workshops/workshops/qgis/doc/source/basics/project.rst

    .. warning:: To avoid losing work, it is strongly recommended that you save your project frequently.
 During this workshop, aim to save your project at the end of each exercise.

 #.
 QGIS projects contain references to the data we are working with, how the data is displayed and other configuration options.
-If you want to see some of these options, you can open the project settings by clicking :menuselection:`Project --> Properties`.
+If you want to see some of these options, you can open the project settings by clicking :menuselection:`Project --> Project Properties`.

    .. note:: On some platforms, such as Linux, the project settings can be found at :menuselection:`Settings --> Project Properties`.